haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/abinitio_docking.md

 ### Prior considerations

 - Ab-initio docking typically involves limited, if any, prior information on how the various chains involved should interact.
 As a result, producing good solutions relies heavily on a trial-and-error approach.
-Thus, to enhance the likelihood of generating good models, we strongly advise increasing the sampling density at `[rigidbody]` docking stage (using the `sampling` parameter).
+Thus, to enhance the likelihood of generating good models, we strongly advise increasing the sampling at the `[rigidbody]` docking stage (by tuning the `sampling` parameter).
 - The next three *ab-initio* docking solutions described below are incompatible with each other, and you should not turn **on** multiple of them at the same time.